leather-io/extension/config/wallet-config.md

-# Hiro Wallet messages
+# Leather messages

-All Hiro Wallet instances make HTTP requests to the file located in `config/wallet-config.json`.
+All Leather instances make HTTP requests to the file located in `config/wallet-config.json`.
 If there are messages, either global or pinned to a matching version, they will be displayed on the wallet's home screen.

 If there are no messages, the object should be empty: `{}`